 If you’re a budding app creator, this one could be ideal for you.
 This proposal has a nice simple design and contains plenty of useful information that provides a great framework for putting together a well thought out proposal aimed at the mobile app industry.

 There you have it.
-If you have listened well, you should now know absolutely everything you need to know (and a little bit more) to write and follow up on your killer business proposal!
+If you have listened well, you should now have all the information you need to write an effective business proposal and follow up with potential customers.

 Scroll back up to the top and let’s get cracking!